 “I love you,” she says.
-And I want to kiss Miranda on the lips because she says it so well here.
+And I want to kiss Miranda because she says it so well here.
 I mean, of course she loves him.
 But the way she says “I love you” right here is like, I don’t know, like in a way she’s saying it for the first time.
-Like it has to be an “I love you” that’s big enough for the situation, and it is.
+Like it has to be an “I love you” that’s big enough and special enough for the situation, and it is.

 “I love you, too, kid,” he responds.
 His is a bit more dutiful.
 You can hear in his voice that he’s crying (and Carly is sniffling), but his is more like an “of course I love you, you’re leaving and I’m telling you I love you and you already know it” where as hers is more like “oh my god I just love you so much I love you more than anyone I need you to know right now how much I love you.”

 Now, I found this on tumblr.
 I’m not sure if it’s Jerry goofing around on set, or if it’s from a deleted part of the scene:The fact that she’s reaching out for it makes me think that it’s actually Carly.
 Because why would Miranda care?
 It’s not like it’s really her bra.
 And if she just wanted to see it, then wouldn’t he be handing it to her?
 I know we can see the camera, but that doesn’t mean they weren’t filming when this photo was taken.
 They could have deleted this part because they decided they didn’t want to add something funny like that to interrupt the emotions.